ColeMei/MyBlog/content/about.md

 {{< figure src="https://raw.githubusercontent.com/ColeMei/Picgo/master/others/photo_2023-03-06_16-37-15.jpg" alt="image" caption="My Status Be Like" class="right" >}}

-I’m Cole, 23-year old.
-I lived in Beijing, China with a whole bunch of **digital products** and all of my memories in this old but lovely house.
+I’m Cole Mei, a 24-year-old originally from Beijing, China, and I have been living in Brunswick, Melbourne, for a year and a half.

 I believe that life is not measured by time, but by experience.
 So, just like the saying goes  ***‘finite life but infinite exploring’***

 > ## More About

 I consider myself a **geeky** person, but I don't want to define my future as a programmer in some traditional sense.
-After all, my major is not CS either.

 I just keep trying what I'm fond of in any realms I’m interested in.
-To be specific, My expertise and interest lies in **Data Visualization,** **Deep Learning,** **UI design** and any **Fun Tools** that can enhance my efficiency and serve for my personal **work flow.**
+To be specific, My expertise and interest lies in **Big Data,** **Deep Learning,** **Distributed System** and any **Fun Tools** that can enhance my efficiency and serve for my personal **work flow.**

 - *Always keep an open mind, use tools you wouldn't usually use, and never give up.*